photo editing software for beginners

 Is there a free app for photo editing?

 Yes, there are many free apps available for photo editing, although they are not usually as capable or well-developed as photo editing apps that you have to purchase, and they’re not usually intended for beginners.
 RawTherapee is a good free RAW editor, although it’s not quite as user-friendly as some of the other options in this list.
-There are also some useful online photo editors like Photopea that allow you to edit photos for free, although they’re not intended for working on high-resolution images.
+Some useful online photo editors like Photopea allow you to edit photos for free, although they’re not intended for working on high-resolution images.

 How can I learn basic photo editing?